 Get connected with a specialist who can help create a treatment plan for you or a loved one.

 When developing a multimodal treatment strategy, a team of doctors will evaluate your case individually.
 They decide on a plan that is most appropriate for you, carefully weighing the risks and benefits of each potential treatment.

-If you respond poorly (or especially well) to any one treatment, they can adjust the treatment plan moving forward.
+If you respond poorly — or especially well — to any one treatment, they can adjust the treatment plan moving forward.
 They may add a more promising treatment option, replace an ineffective one or select a new dose for chemotherapy.

 Our team of Patient Advocates can help you understand your treatment options and find a mesothelioma specialist.

 In addition to selecting the most promising treatments, doctors must also decide on the best order to give them.
 Any treatment option can be the primary therapy, an adjuvant or a neoadjuvant therapy.